 “It’s crazy the things people will put up with to feel like they belong, to feel loved, and to be accepted….Now that I have been off the road …it’s given me the opportunity to sit back and reflect on just how blessed I was to be involved in something so dangerous for so long, and make it out safely.
 Sometimes I still have nightmares of some of the things that I went through, and some of the things I witnessed.”

 What can be done to help clean up this industry?

 States and localities should consider model laws like the one passed in Wisconsin in 2009.
 It requires sales workers who travel in pairs of two or more to be employees rather than independent contractors and subjects them to labor laws.
 Companies that employ crews would have to register with the state and their operators would have to pass criminal background checks.
 The law requires companies to tell recruits in writing where they will work and how much they will be paid.
-It also requires them to carry insurance, and mandates employers pay a $10,000 bond with the state.
+It also requires them to carry insurance and mandates employers to pay a $10,000 bond with the state.